 For the love of science

-Kyrie Cameron joined the firm in 2015 and has since developed a diverse range of technical expertise, with special emphasis on energy, oil and gas, and electronics and semiconductor technologies.
+Kyrie Cameron joined Patterson + Sheridan’s Houston office in 2015 and has since developed a diverse range of technical knowledge, with special emphasis on energy, oil and gas, and electronics and semiconductor technologies.
 Inspired by a love for science and strong family ties to the legal industry, Kyrie obtained her undergraduate degree in biology from Baylor University and immediately began carving out a reputation for herself as a valued contributor at South Texas College of Law.

-In addition to preparing and prosecuting patents, Kyrie is a key player on the firm’s litigation team and works side by side with lead trial lawyers on all related matters, including filing complaints, preparing arguments, and drafting appellate briefs.
+As a key player on the firm’s litigation and appellate teams, Kyrie works alongside lead trial lawyers on all related matters, including preparing and prosecuting patents, filing complaints, preparing arguments, drafting appellate briefs, and licensing and compliance work.
+She is also extensively involved in portfolio management for Patterson and Sheridan’s clients.
 Her infectious enthusiasm and passion for providing outstanding service have become hallmarks of her growing legal practice, positioning Kyrie as an emerging leader in Texas’ newest generation of female attorneys.

 Invested in learning, committed to serving

 Kyrie’s commitment to building and maintaining strong client relationships goes beyond just talking the talk.
 A true learner at heart, she takes the time to study each invention and often prefers face-to-face meetings that offer a unique opportunity to see through the inventor’s eyes.
 She establishes an environment of trust and respect early on and is keen on keeping clients close through frequent interaction.

 Kyrie enjoys constantly learning about new technologies, as well as more about the practice of law.
 She completed an online course in music business law and eventually hopes to apply her IP skills in the music industry.
 She is also currently enrolled in a film and entertainment law course.